The BrowserGym Ecosystem for Web Agent Research: Unification of Web Agent Benchmarks

 \paragraph{Suggested evaluation parameters} On top of the metadata, each BrowserGym benchmark has its own suggested action set, suggested number of seeds per task, and suggested maximum number of steps to be used for evaluation.
 These suggested parameters are not mandatory but provide a preferred way to evaluate web agents on each benchmark, following the recommendations of the benchmark authors.
 For example, the MiniWoB(++) benchmark \citep{world-of-bits,Miniwob_plusplus} is not intended to be used in a multiple tab setting, hence does not need the \texttt{new\_tab()} or \texttt{close\_tab()} action primitives.
 The AssistantBench benchmark \citep{assistant-bench} on the other hand does not implement task randomization, hence does not need to be evaluated with more than one seed per task.

 \paragraph{Backend preparation} Some benchmarks require resetting the backend web server to a specific state before the next agent can be evaluated on it.
 It is the case for WebArena and VisualWebArena, which require restoring docker containers to their initial state so that any alteration performed by a previous agent (e.g., changing the user's bio description) is wiped off for the next agent to start in a clean, fresh server state.
-BrowserGym automates this step with a convenience \texttt{prepare\_backend()} routine, which will verify the backend's configuration (server URL, credentials, etc.) and run any required reset or setup automatically.
+BrowserGym automates this step with a convenience \texttt{prepare\_backend()} routine, which checks the backend configuration (server URL, credentials, etc.) and runs any required reset or setup automatically.